 We are ready to secure your organization today!

-No matter your industry, the need for compliance is a fact of life.
-Adhering to relevant standards and regulations can boost business success, while running afoul of the law can bring significant monetary and reputational costs.
+In every industry, the need for compliance is a fact of life.
+Adhering to leading standards and regulations can boost business success, while running afoul of the law can bring significant monetary and reputational costs.
 The banking industry is no exception.
 But what is compliance in banking?
 Understanding this process is key to running a successful bank and avoiding hefty penalties.

-What is compliance in the banking industry?
-Compliance in banking involves adhering to laws, regulations, and standards designed to ensure smooth financial operations.
+Compliance in banking involves adhering to laws, regulations, and standards for financial operations.
 To remain compliant, banks must implement policies and procedures to prevent illegal activities like money laundering and fraud.

-In banking, compliance also covers consumer protection laws.
-Banks are required to monitor and report suspicious activities, conduct thorough due diligence on clients, and maintain robust internal controls.
-Non-compliance can result in major penalties, which is why many banks make compliance a top priority.
+Banking compliance also covers consumer protection laws.
+Bankers are required to monitor and report suspicious activities, conduct thorough due diligence on clients, and maintain robust internal controls.

-The banking sector involves several complex laws and regulations.
-Unlike some other industries, where the stakes are lower, banking deals with highly sensitive personal and financial data, and this necessitates a more robust approach to compliance.
+Unlike other industries where the stakes are lower, banking deals with highly sensitive personal and financial data.
+This requires a more robust approach to compliance for bankers, lenders, fintech developers, investment firms, and other financial institutions.

-The Bank Secrecy Act, also known as the Currency and Foreign Transactions Reporting Act, was enacted in 1970 and is one of the cornerstone laws in US banking compliance.
-It requires financial institutions to keep detailed records of cash transactions exceeding $10,000 and report any suspicious activities that could be criminal in nature.
+The Bank Secrecy Act, also known as the Currency and Foreign Transactions Reporting Act, was enacted in 1970 and is one of the cornerstone laws in compliance for bankers in the United States.
+Financial institutions must keep detailed records of cash transactions exceeding $10,000 and report any suspicious activities that could be criminal in nature.

 Banks must also file Currency Transaction Reports (CTRs) and Suspicious Activity Reports (SARs) to the Financial Crimes Enforcement Network (FinCEN).
-By complying with the BSA, banks play a crucial role in combating money laundering and other financial crimes.
+BSA compliance plays a crucial role in combating money laundering and other financial crimes.

-This act also implemented stricter regulations on derivatives and created the Volcker Rule, which restricts banks from engaging in proprietary trading and limits their investments in hedge funds and private equity.
-So, in a nutshell, the Dodd-Frank Act is designed to reduce systemic risk, increase transparency, and protect consumers from predatory lending practices.
+This act implemented stricter regulations on derivatives and created the Volcker Rule, restricting banks from engaging in proprietary trading and limiting their investments in hedge funds and private equity.
+The Dodd-Frank Act is designed to reduce systemic risk, increase transparency, and protect consumers from predatory lending practices.

 Passed in 1999, the GLBA deals with data privacy and protecting consumers’ financial information.
-It essentially requires financial institutions to explain their information-sharing practices to customers, taking whatever necessary precautions to safeguard their data.
+This type of banking compliance requires lenders to explain their information-sharing practices to customers and to take necessary precautions to safeguard sensitive data.

-The act includes provisions like the Financial Privacy Rule, which governs the collection and disclosure of such information, and the Safeguards Rule, which mandates that financial institutions implement security programs to protect this information.
+The act’s Financial Privacy Rule governs the collection and disclosure of customer information.
+The Safeguards Rule mandates financial institutions to implement information security programs.

 AML regulations were created to prevent criminals from disguising illicit funds (“dirty money”) as legitimate income.
-These regulations mandate that banks implement certain systems and controls to detect and report activities that could be related to money laundering or terrorist financing.
+These regulations require banks to implement systems and controls for detecting and reporting activities potentially tied to money laundering or terrorist financing.

-For example, banks are required to perform customer due diligence (CDD), which involves verifying customer identity and considering the nature of their business to assess the risk of illegal activities.
-Enhanced due diligence (EDD) is also required for high-risk customers.
+An example of this type of compliance in banking is the requirement to perform customer due diligence.
+CDD involves verifying each customer’s identity and assessing the risk of illegal activities.
+Enhanced due diligence (EDD) is required for high-risk clients.

-As you might imagine, the penalties for non-compliance in banking can be severe.
+The penalties for non-compliance in banking can be severe.
 Monetary fines range from several thousand to several millions of dollars.
-Non-compliance can also result in criminal charges for offending banks.
+Depending on the gravity of compliance violations, the government may even file criminal charges against offending banks.
 In the worst cases, institutions can lose their banking licenses and be shut down.

 In another shocking case, BNP Paribas, a French bank, was fined $8.9 billion in 2014 by US authorities for violating US sanctions.
 The bank admitted to processing billions of dollars in transactions for entities in Sudan, Iran, and Cuba, countries subject to US economic sanctions.
 The BNP Paribas situation highlighted the importance of adhering to sanctions regulations.